snyff/snyff/README.md

 ## Hi there 👋

+Thanks for visiting my profile

+Check out <a href="https://pentesterlab.com/">https://pentesterlab.com</a> if you want to learn web hacking and security code review.

+Check out my <a href="https://pentesterlab.gumroad.com/">Web Security Code Review Training</a> if you want to learn security code review live with me.

 <!--
 **snyff/snyff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.